anupjha10/W207_ML_FINAL_Project/README.md

   - Convolutional neural network

 ## Baseline
+ * For Baseline performance we will take the mean value of each keypoint as prediction and check the accuracy

 ## Data Set
   * For the training set we have 7049 example rows but only 2140 examples have all the facial key points